Search the Omeda Knowledge Base

 Create Complex HTML for your Dragon Webform

 When you need to incorporate a greater amount of text and/or images, such as marketing copy related to a product, creating a complex HTML element is the preferred method to style content.
 You may even place multiple complex HTML elements onto the page and conditionally display them for a more customized experience for your users.
-To do this, use any external editor to create your content and upload the HTML file into Dragon.
-You may use inline code or apply classes to your content, which you can then define in a CSS file and load into Dragon (discussed in further detail below).
+To do this, use any external editor to create your content and upload the HTML file into Form Builder.
+You may use inline code or apply classes to your content, which you can then define in a CSS file and load into Form Builder (discussed in further detail below).
 Tip: You can also use this element to incorporate various types of code (HTML, CSS, javascript) into one file rather than loading all three separately.

 3. The screenshot below shows the create new and save functions in Firefox.